 Malashri

 Malashri is an Indian actor, best known for Tamil cinema.
-Malashri began their career in 1979.
+Malashri began their career in 1979 and has been a prominent figure in the industry for over 47 years.
 With 30 credits to their name, Malashri remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Malashri's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones